Allium leaf miner

 - The cylindrical brown pupae are about 3mm long and found embedded in the stems and bulbs

-The most obvious signs of a problem appear when rotting sets in:
+The most obvious signs of a this insect appear when rotting sets in, this is particularly prevalent in autumn:

 - Plants affected by allium leaf miner or leek moth tend to rot due to secondary infections from fungi and bacteria that develop in the damaged tissues

-None of the pesticides available to home gardeners for use on leeks, onions and allied plants is likely to give control of allium leaf miner.
+Pesticides cannot be used.
+None of the pesticides available to home gardeners for use on leeks, onions and allied plants is likely to control of allium leaf miner.

 Allium leaf miner has two generations a year: